The dual-screen Lenovo YogaBook 9i is unlike any laptop I’ve seen at CES 2023 | CNN Underscored

 Not everyone needs a dual-screen laptop, and $2,100 for any computer is a lot of money.
 But once you get past the shock of seeing two OLED displays stacked on top of one another, you’ll find what may be a compelling value for those who want the versatility of multiple displays combined with the portability of a laptop.
 You’re getting a pen, stand and keyboard out of the box, not to mention an entire other screen that you can use however you see fit.

-The YogaBook 9i also seems like a more practical and affordable take on Lenovo’s own ThinkPad X1 Fold, which features a single foldable screen that we found to be not quite ready for primetime in our initial testing (not to mention the new model will start at $2500 with no accessories).
+The YogaBook 9i also seems like a more practical and affordable take on Lenovo’s own ThinkPad X1 Fold, which features a single foldable screen that we found wasn’t quite ready for primetime in our initial testing (not to mention the new model will start at $2,500 with no accessories).
 The YogaBook 9i is certainly one of the more compelling laptops we’ve seen in a while, and we look forward to fully putting it through its paces later this year.